micbru/micahbrush/content/authors/admin/_index.md

 ---
-bio: Postdoctoral fellow at the University of Victoria
+bio: Former postdoc at the University of Victoria
 #education:
 #  courses:
 #  - course: PhD in Physics